PieXcoin/PieX/README.md

 PieX development tree

-PieCoin is a PoS-based cryptocurrency.
+PieX is a PoS-based cryptocurrency with masternode

 Development process
 ===========================